h6ah4i/android-advancedrecyclerview/docs/wrapper-adapter/migrate-to-wrapped-adapter.md

 👉 &nbsp; Implement the `WrappedAdapter` interface and use the `viewType` parameter instead of using `ViewHolder.getItemViewType()`

-This step is only required when you are overriding the following methods;
+This step is only required in case of the adapter overrides the following methods;

 - `onViewAttachedToWindow()`
 - `onViewDetachedFromWindow()`